Computing cone-constrained singular values of matrices: Introduction

 Another interesting case is when $P$ and $Q$ are the nonnegative orthants; that is, $P=\mathbb R^m_+$ and $Q=\mathbb R^n_+$.
 In this case, the $(\mathbb R^m_+,\mathbb R^n_+)$-singular values of $A$ are called the \emph{Pareto singular values} of $A$, and $\SV(A,\R^m_+,\R^n_+)$ becomes the \emph{least Pareto singular value problem}:

-where the notation $w\geq 0$ means that $w$ is a vector with nonnegative entries.
 Pareto singular values have applications in spectral graph theory.
 For instance, in \cite{seeger-sossa2024-boolean}, Pareto singular values of Boolean matrices were studied for analyzing structural properties of bipartite graphs.

 To the best of our knowledge, there are only a few works about the numerical resolution of $\SV(A,P,Q)$.
-For example, for $\PSV(A)$, it is possible to find all the Pareto singular values of $A$ by solving \eqref{d1} through a brute force computation.
-Unfortunately, this is only possible when $m$ and $n$ are small numbers (say less than 20), see~\cite{seeger2023PSV}.
+For example, for $\PSV(A)$, it is possible to find all the Pareto singular values of $A$ by brute force computation.
+Unfortunately, this is only possible when $m$ and $n$ are small numbers, see~\cite{seeger2023PSV}.
 Recently, an efficient numerical method was proposed for the maximal angle problem $\MA(P,Q)$~\cite{de2023computing} by reformulating $\MA(P,Q)$ as a fractional program.

 \paragraph{Contribution and outline of the paper}